jeffrey8373/zynq-ultrascale-plus/env-setup/README.md

-# zynq ultrascale+
-ZYNQ Ultrascale+ related projects

-Environment:
+Environments:
 1.macOS Big Sur(11.5 Beta)
 2.Parallels(16.1.2)
 3.Ubuntu(18.04.01)

-Tools:
+Xilinx Tools:
 Vivado 2020.1
 Vitis:2020.1
 Petalinux:2020.3(I tried to use 2020.1, but there will be error about yocto when executing "petalinux-build", but 2020.3 can avoid that error)

-Hardware:
+Xilinx Hardware:
 xczu15eg

 # Petalinux Installation